 “Insecurity is almost always tied to traumatic experiences of the past, often the ones related to a person’s childhood.
 If he has grown up feeling unloved or ignored by his parents or primary caregivers, or if he has been cheated on by a past partner, this emotional baggage will inevitably lead to insecure behavior.
 That’s why it needs to be dealt with sooner rather than later,” says Juhi.

 If you know the source of his issues – whether they are minor or major – working on them becomes a lot easier.
 Perhaps you can even work on them together, seeking professional help.

 3. Support him during tough times

+If you’re wondering how to help an insecure partner, know that your support and compassion can be your biggest allies in this battle against his latent insecurities.
 Some people need a little motivation and encouragement from their partner.
-A few words of support, especially when they are down can help them calm down and assuage their fears in a big way.
+A few words of support, especially when they are down, can help them calm down and assuage their fears in a big way.